 Here are some more images taken by Tai Chengzhe – Tank you Tai!

-Ronnie hinted that he might consider to play on the Seniors Tour next season.
+Ronnie hinted that he might consider playing on the Seniors Tour next season.
 Here he is quoted in the press:

 “Maybe I should join the Seniors tour, I have spoken to them, it is exciting – and so this could be my last World Championship, as you can’t play both tours.